marcboeker/gmail-to-sqlite/README.md

 ## Roadmap

-- [ ] When syncing again, use the timestaxmp of the newest email in the database as the `after` parameter for the Gmail API.
-This will prevent iteration over all emails again.
 - [ ] Add a flag to prevent storing raw emails in the database to save space.
 - [ ] Detect deleted emails and mark them as deleted in the database.
-- [ ] Add proper commandline interface.